 Register Now! to save your spot.
-We’ll accept last-minute registrations if space is available, but these classes will fill quickly!
+We’ll accept last-minute registrations if space is available.

 Here is a review of the steps to getting your Moped Operator’s Permit:

 - First, successfully complete our Moped Safety Course and earn a state-required course completion card.

 - Next, you need to pass a knowledge test (Motorcycle Knowledge Test) at the Examiner’s Station and pay $6.75 to get a Moped Instruction Permit.
-Bring your course completion card with you.
+Bring your completion certificate and two forms of ID with you.
 Your parent/guardian NEEDS to sign an affidavit – bring them along or get it before you test.
 Make an appointment for the skills test (Moped Road Test) at that time, if you want.

 - You are now able to ride within a 1 mile radius of your home for 30 days.
 If you’re under 16 years old, only your parent/guardian can ride with you as a passenger on this instruction permit.

 - Within 30 days, you need to pass a skills test (Moped Road Test) on your moped, which costs $6.75.
 Bring your instruction permit, proof of insurance, DOT-approved helmet, and eye protection.
 Mopeds must be registered annually and have insurance.